como-servir-y-consumir-un-api-rest-con-esp8266-axios-y-vuejs

 Result

-We upload our new page to the SPIFFS memory, and when we load it in the browser we see the same page as before.
+We upload our new page to the SPIFFS memory, and when loading it in the browser we see the same page as before.

 esp8266-vuejs-axios-web

-If we interact with the buttons, we can verify in the browser’s developer console that the actions are performed correctly.
+If we interact with the buttons, we check in the browser’s developer console that the actions are performed correctly.

 esp8266-vuejs-axios-console

-And we can also verify in the serial port terminal of the ESP8266 that the actions and information are indeed received correctly in the backend.
+As we can verify in the serial port terminal of the ESP8266 that, indeed, the actions and information are received correctly in the backend.

 esp8266-vuejs-axios-serial

-You may say.
+You might say.
 But it’s the same ugly page as the previous example!
-Well, no, we have taken a step further in the integration to serve and interact with complex Apps from the ESP8266.
+Well, no, we have taken another small step in integration to serve and interact with complex Apps from the ESP8266.
 Now we don’t use ‘bare’ Javascript, but we incorporate two powerful libraries like Axios and VueJS.

-In the next entry we will take one more step by integrating Vuetify, once again achieving a more modern Material Design look for our application.
-Until the next entry!
+In the next post we will take another small step by integrating Vuetify, once again achieving a more modern Material Design look for our application.
+Until the next post!

 Download the code